% !TEX program = pdflatex

 \end{equation}

-where $g$ is baseline adaptation, $\gamma(t)$ a recursive amplification coefficient, and $P(t)$ a gating function that activates feedback once $\hat C$ exceeds a threshold $C_t$.
+with $g$ baseline adaptation, $\gamma(t)$ the resonance amplifier, and $P(t)$ a smooth gate (e.g., logistic).
 Crossing $C_t$ induces non-linear feedback leading to accelerated convergence of internal representations.

 \subsection*{Key Quantities}